 THE HIGH END OF THE BACK BAY MARKET

 Despite significant gains in the price per foot so far this year (vs 2018) in the Back Bay, there may be some “cause for pause” in that the number of transactions over $2M in 2019 is cut almost in half from the previous year (41 vs 21).
-Having identified that, it does tend to be that the number of transactions leading up to the opening of a large new building (such as One Dalton) tends to decrease as the buyers have been under agreement for a longer leadup period on the new building.
-Once the Four Seasons property opens, we can expect Back Bay’s numbers to surge on both a price per foot and number of transactions perspective.
+However, the number of transactions leading up to the opening of a new building (such as One Dalton) tends to decrease.
+This is because the buyers have been under agreement for a longer period at that new building.
+Once the Four Seasons opens, we can expect Back Bay’s numbers to surge on both a price per foot and number of transactions perspective.

-Based on the number of sales we’re witnessing, the for sale inventory is stacking up in the Back Bay.
+Based on the number of sales we’re witnessing, for sale inventory is stacking up in the Back Bay.
 As of this writing, almost 40 properties are on the market for more than $4M.
 13 properties are on the market for more than $7M.
-Applying the industry standard “months of supply” statistic, we’re sitting on 29 months of supply at the $4M and above level.
-In other words, if no new listings came on the market, selling at the current rate, it would take 2.5 years to sell each listed home.
+Applying the industry standard “months of supply”, we have 29 months of supply at the $4M+ level.
+If no new listings came on the market, selling at the current rate, it would take 2.5 years to sell each listed home.
 For reference, a balanced market is around 6 months of supply.
 A seller’s market is under 6 months!
 At the $7M+ mark, we’re sitting on 26 months of supply.
 It does not take a rocket scientist to understand that those numbers are not exactly healthy.
-More than anything, we advise that sellers reframe their expectations if they hope to move super high end properties in the Back Bay over the next year.
+More than anything, we advise that sellers reframe their expectations if they hope to move super high end properties in the Back Bay market over the next year.

-Be sure to check back in with us after July 4 as we do a lengthier review of the first half of 2019.
-We expect to have seen closing data at One Dalton at that time
+Be sure to check back in with us when we do a review of the first half of 2019.
+We expect to have seen closing data at One Dalton at that time.